-Policy H2 intention

-- 10.14 To encourage all new development to deliver a high quality standard of design that sits comfortably with the existing built and natural environment, does not try to dominate its surroundings and is sympathetic to the scenic beauty of the area. - 10.15 Any new development should respect the importance of preserving coastal views, both for those who live here, but also for visitors. - 10.16 Any new development should preserve the rural feel in the Tregrehan Ward. - 10.17 Any new development, especially that intended for family occupation, should include ample garden space to serve future residents and to reflect the current character of the area and should include adequate parking space. - 10.18 Any additional dwelling would only be supported where they maintain and preferably enhance habitat connectivity and flood management by retaining trees and green corridors.
+9.14 To encourage all new development to deliver a high quality standard of design that sits comfortably with the existing built and natural environment, does not try to dominate its surroundings and is sympathetic to the scenic beauty of the area.

+9.15 Any new development should respect the importance of preserving coastal views, both for those who live here, but also for visitors.

+9.16 Any new development should preserve the rural feel in the Tregrehan ward.

+9.17 Any new development, especially that intended for family occupation, should include ample garden space to serve future residents and to reflect the current character of the area and should include adequate parking space.

+9.18 Any additional dwelling would only be supported where they maintain and preferably enhance habitat connectivity and flood management by retaining trees and green corridors.

-CARLYON NDP POLICY 1b: Housing
+CARLYON NDP POLICY 2: Housing Design